 Chinese mainland reports 24 new COVID-19 cases

-The Chinese mainland on Friday reported 11 new locally transmitted COVID-19 cases, which were all in Guangdong Province, the National Health Commission said in its daily report on Saturday.
+The Chinese mainland on Thursday reported nine new locally transmitted COVID-19 cases, all in Guangdong Province, the National Health Commission said in its daily report on Friday.

 The same day also saw 13 new imported cases on the mainland.
-Of them, five were reported in Guangdong, three in Fujian, two in Beijing, and one each in Shanghai, Sichuan and Yunnan.
+Of them, three were reported in Fujian, two in Shanghai, two in Guangdong, two in Sichuan and one each in Beijing, Jiangsu, Zhejiang and Yunnan.

-One new suspected case arriving from outside the mainland was reported in Shanghai.
-No new deaths related to the disease were reported.
+Nine new suspected cases arriving from outside the mainland were reported in Shanghai.
+No new deaths related to the disease were reported, said the commission.